JohannesSeikowsky/HackerNews_history/readme.md

 #### Commands
-Examples of the commands that can be run from the command-line if you run main.py:
+Examples of the commands that can be run from the command-line if you execute main.py:

 `graph("scientificamerican.com")`